factualaudio/factualaudio/hugo/content/post/decibel.md

 -   0× is -∞ dB (negative infinity).
 You might have seen this as the “mute” position on some volume knobs.
 -   For less trivial cases, [online calculators][dbcalc] are available.

-Note that all of the above assumes decibels are used to express ratios of [field quantities][].
+{{% caution %}}All of the above assumes decibels are used to express ratios of [field quantities](https://en.wikipedia.org/wiki/Field,_power,_and_root-power_quantities).
 Digital sample value, voltage, and sound pressure are examples of field quantities.
 When dealing with *power* quantities (i.e. watts), however, there is a catch: in that case, +6 dB is 4×, not 2×, which is +3 dB.
 This might seem strange and confusing, but once again there is an explanation: in practice power is proportional to the *square* of the field quantity.
 So, for example, when voltage is doubled, power quadruples.
-Or, said differently, if voltage is increased by 6 dB, then power increases by… 6 dB — which is why the rules makes sense.
+Or, said differently, if voltage is increased by 6 dB, then power increases by… 6 dB — which is why the rules makes sense.{{% /caution %}}

 # Using decibels for absolute values